Martini-Force-Field-Initiative/MartiniGlass/docs/source/advanced_options.rst

 -----------------------------

 The core functionality of MartiniGlass ensures that your system's topology files are readable by VMD.
-To finish loading a system into VMD - as described in :doc:`Usage <usage>` - several further scripts are required.
+To finish loading a system into VMD - as described in :doc:`introduction <introduction>` - several further scripts are required.
 These scripts are distributed as part of MartiniGlass, and stored in the `data <https://github.com/Martini-Force-Field-Initiative/MartiniGlass/tree/main/martiniglass/data>`_ folder of the repository.